 Back panel in the making.
 With tape to make it possible to mark where to cut.

-Drilled holes to fit screws and audio jack.
-Incl. drilled sink in holes for screws not sticking out to much from the white plastic.
-Glued extra pieces of plastic as support of the later force of cable insertions.
+I drilled holes for the screws and the audio jack.
+Including countersunk holes so the screws would not stick out too much from the white plastic.
+I glued extra pieces of plastic in place to support the force from later cable insertions.

-Glued the back panel to the case and together with some magic of cable management, it look like this.
+I glued the back panel to the case, and together with some cable-management magic, it looked like this.

-At last I needed to eliminate a grey cog of with my Dremmel.
-Just to be able to close the CD top cover lid, and not hit the inside of the USB connector (also carved in the black plastic of the USB, next to the screw as well, just to be sure).
+At last, I needed to remove a grey cog with my Dremel.
+This was just to make it possible to close the top CD lid without it hitting the inside of the USB connector (I also carved into the black plastic of the USB next to the screw, just to be safe).

 Before the makeover.